Skip to content

 sudo apt install -y curl wget git python3-pip

-2.2 ROS 2 Humble Installation
+ROS 2 Installation

 To verify if virtualenv is ready installed, run: